 SHG is subordinated to the repayment of loans by agreement with the WG.
-SHG released on sale of a property may be repayable but is normally available to be recycled and is credited to a Recycled Capital Grant Fund and included in the Statement of Financial Position in liabilities
+SHG re eased on sale of a property may be repayable but is normally available to be recycled and is credited to a Recycled Capital Grant Fund and included in the Statement of Financial Position in liabilities.

-Where individual components are disposed of, this does not create a relevant event for recycling purposes.
+Where individual components are disposed of, this does not create a relevant event for the recycling of grant purposes.
 Upon disposal of the associated property, the Association is required to recycle the full amount of the original grant received.
 A contingent liability is disclosed in the accounts in relation to SHG amortised to date, due to the potential requirement to recycle upon sale of a property.